pauldmccarthy/win-pytreat/advanced_topics/08_fslpy.md

 ### Loading outputs into Python

-By using the special `fsl.wrappers.LOAD` symbol, you can have any output files produced by the tool automatically loaded in too:
+By using the special `fsl.wrappers.LOAD` symbol, you can also have any output files produced by the tool automatically loaded:

 ```